aswinsubhash/SOLID-Principles-Using-Dart/README.md

 ### 3. Liskov Substitution Principle (LSP)

-*Functions that use pointers, or references to base classes, must be able to use objects of derived classes without knowing it.*
+*"Functions that use pointers, or references to base classes, must be able to use objects of derived classes without knowing it"*

 So, let's have a look at this piece of codes below.